Rairangpur: Transportation

 Rairangpur has its local airstrip namely Dandbose Aerodrome.
 In most cases celebrities land here by their chopper.

 Culture

 Makar Parba is widely celebrated here, being the most popular festival of Odisha.
-As Makar comes once in year, a unique atmosphere is created, people wear new clothes and make pitha (Rice Cake) in their homes, eat it and distribute to their relatives spreading love and affection.
-Village people make Tusu (Cosmic Goddess) represent and them in the nearby Tusu Mela where people gather largely to witness those idols of Tusu.
+As Makar comes once in year, a unique atmosphere is created, people wear new clothes and make pitha (rice cake) in their homes, eat it and distribute to their relatives spreading love and affection.
+Villagers make Tusu (cosmic goddess) represent and them in the nearby Tusu Mela where people gather largely to witness those idols of Tusu.